Merge Pipeline, Crate Architecture

 parser["talkbank-parser\n(unchanged)"]

-cli["chatter\n(+ merge, speaker-id subcommands)"]
+cli["chatter\n(+ speaker-id, merge, adjudicate,\npipeline, batch, sanity-scan subcommands)"]

-transform_tests["talkbank-transform/tests/\n(+ transcript_merge_tests, speaker_id_tests, override_file_tests)"]
+transform_tests["talkbank-transform/tests/\n(+ transcript_merge_tests, speaker_id_tests,\nadjudication_tests)"]

 derive --> model